TODAQopen/toda/docs/developer.md

 ##### Inspect
-We can use `toda inspect` to take a detailed look at the hashes in a Twist.
+We can use `toda inspect` to take a detailed look at the hashes in a twist.
 Let's look at a capability file.

 ```
 $ toda inspect 412ec07a09fbae3ed12c640c653afc3a6511fcf4605326076771b0457f3f6bcd95 <~/.toda/store/412ec07a09fbae3ed12c640c653afc3a6511fcf4605326076771b0457f3f6bcd95.toda